About the awards

 The Scottish Heritage Angel Awards are supported by the Andrew Lloyd Webber Foundation.

-The Awards are run by a partnership of Historic Environment Scotland, Scottish Civic Trust, Scottish Government and Archaeology Scotland.
+The Scottish Heritage Angel Awards are run by a partnership of The Scottish Civic Trust, Historic Environment Scotland and Archaeology Scotland.
+The Scottish Civic Trust is the main delivery partner.